 - Enlargement of the pores: the pores return to their normal size after the swelling is gone

-- skin color changes: The procedure may change the color of the skin to darker (hyperpigmentation) or lighter (hypopigmentation), these changes may be temporary or permanent
+- Changes in skin color: The procedure may change the color of the skin to darker (hyperpigmentation) or lighter (hypopigmentation), these changes may be temporary or permanent

-- Infection: In a small percentage of patients, a bacterial, viral or fungal infection develops after the procedure
+- Infection: In a small percentage of users, a bacterial, viral or fungal infection develops after the procedure

-- Scars: removal of deep lesions is likely to form scarring after the surgery.
+- Scars: removal of deep lesions is likely to form scarring after the dermabrasion.
 The formation of keloids or hypertrophic scars requires additional topical corticosteroid therapy

 - Allergic manifestations, such as itching, burning, tingling sensation

-Better results and a lower risk of developing side effects are observed in patients with lighter skin.
-The darker skin type, as well as aging, are factors that greatly increase the risk of not obtaining the expected results of the intervention.
+Better results and a lower risk of developing side effects are observed in users with lighter skin.
+The darker skin type, as well as the process of aging, are factors that greatly increase the risk of not obtaining the expected results of the intervention.
 Sun protective creams or lotion should be regularly applied (every 2 hours) in order to avoid ultraviolet damage.

 Before performing dermabrasion or microdermabrasion, you need to be informed about the expected results, the methods of performing the procedure itself, the risk of adverse effects.
 The informed choice, regarding the dermatological procedures, creates realistic expectations in patients.